Tenma45/canel-transpotation-dist/README.md

 3. app start with image number 0.
 4. reprocess any image replace previously result.
 5. result might be incorrect caused from invalid detection if image have low contrast.

+# patch note

+v.1.1
+fix bug
+add grid on result image

+v.1.2
+add 3 parameters input
+1. edge detection threshold (default 300) (should be 1-500)
+decreasing this value for easier edge detection. (for the case result is not exists enough) increasing this value for harder edge detection. (for the case result is on wrong place (calculated on noise edge))
+2. minimum width filter (default 20) (should be 1-50)
+If edge's width is not reach this value, it will be removed. decreasing this value for less width-filter, thinner edge will be appear more.
+3. minimum length filter (default 40) (should be 1-100)
+If edge's length is not reach this value, it will be removed. decreasing this value for less length-filter, shorter edge will be appear more.